Paul Dinello: Personal life

 Dinello dated his Strangers with Candy co-star Amy Sedaris for eight years after they met at Second City.

 Dinello met his wife, photographer Danielle St. Laurent, while working on the artwork for the book Simple Times: Crafts for Poor People.
-They got married in 2011.
+They married in 2011.
 The ceremony was officiated by his long-time friend Stephen Colbert, for whom he had served as best man.
 The couple has two sons.
 Sedaris is their godmother.